Cassandra Peterson: Early career

 Inspired by Ann-Margret in the film Viva Las Vegas, while on a trip to Las Vegas, Nevada, during high school, she persuaded her parents to let her see a live show where she was noticed by the production staff; despite being only 17 years old, she persuaded her parents to let her sign a contract.
-Immediately after graduating high school, she drove back to Las Vegas, where she became a showgirl in Frederic Apcar's pioneering "Vive Les Girls!" at The Dunes; there, she met Elvis Presley, with whom she went on a date.
+Immediately after graduating high school, she drove back to Las Vegas, where she became a showgirl in Frederic Apcar's pioneering "Vive Les Girls!" at the Dunes; there, she met Elvis Presley, with whom she went on a date.
 She played a topless dancer in the film The Working Girls (1974).

-In the early 1970s, Peterson moved to Italy and became lead singer of the Italian rock bands I Latins 80 and The Snails.
+In the early 1970s, Peterson moved to Italy and became lead singer of the Italian rock bands Latins 80 and The Snails.
 After being introduced to film director Federico Fellini by the producer of a documentary on Las Vegas showgirls in which she had appeared, she landed a small part in the film Roma (1972).
 When she returned to the United States, she worked at the Playboy Club in Miami as a showgirl in the 1973 revue Fantasies of Love au Naturel and later signed up with Hugh Hefner's Playboy Modeling Agency, working as a hostess and model.
 She also toured nightclubs and discos around the country with a musical/comedy act, Mama's Boys.

 In her 2021 memoir Yours Cruelly, Elvira, she writes "Perhaps the biggest mistake I made in my twenties was posing nude for a husband-and-wife photography team, who bullshitted me into doing what they said was a 'test shoot' for Penthouse magazine.
 They guaranteed me it would never be seen anywhere publicly."
 She adds "I never saw or heard from them again, and as far as I knew, that was the end of that... until 1981 when I became famous.
 Those photos, pubic hair and all, appeared in every sleazy men's magazine on the stand and there wasn't a damn thing I could do about it."
-However, Peterson appeared in several adult magazines in the 1970s, including Modern Man, Playgirl, and Swank, among others.
+Peterson also appeared in several adult magazines in the 1970s, including Modern Man, Playgirl, and Swank, among others.

-In 1979, she joined the Los Angeles-based improvisational troupe The Groundlings, where she created a Valley girl-type character upon whom the Elvira persona is largely based.
+In 1979, she joined the Los Angeles-based improvisational troupe the Groundlings, where she created a Valley girl-type character upon whom the Elvira persona is largely based.
+In the 1980s, she left the Groundlings ensemble.

 Peterson was one of two finalists for the role of Ginger Grant for the third Gilligan's Island television movie in 1981 but was dropped before filming.
 Shortly after that, KHJ-TV offered her the horror host position.